apfohl/unitrack/README.md

 - Previous full issue IDs are saved in history; cycle them with `Up`/`Down` arrows.
 - Quit with `q` or `ctrl+c`.
 - All logs/output are in `$HOME/.config/unitrack/unitrack.log`.

+### Auto-save & Recovery

+- The timer state is automatically saved every minute to `~/.config/unitrack/saved_timer_<issue_id>.json`
+- If you start tracking an issue that has a saved timer, you'll be prompted to either:
+  - Continue from the saved time (press `y`)
+  - Start fresh and discard the saved time (press `n`)
+- Saved timers are automatically deleted when:
+  - You submit the time to Linear
+  - You cancel a timer
+  - The saved timer is older than the configured expiration (default: 5 days)
+- This feature helps recover from crashes or accidental closures

 ### Notes
 - Customize the prefix for issue IDs in the config (e.g. "UI" for UI-1234).